Ideas-on-Stage/ideasonstage.com/content/news/2022-10-05-what_to_do_the_minute_you_take_the_stage_c-spark.en.md

 **Scan (your surroundings).**

-As you take your mark, take it all in**.** Presence is externalizing your attention and reacting to external stimulus.
+As you take your mark, take it all in.
+Presence is externalizing your attention and reacting to external stimulus.
 Take in the audience, the sound, the vibe.
 Don’t cut yourself off from it by fretting inwards.
 Look at the audience as you make your way over.

 **Plant deep (plant yourself and take a breath).**